2024 Kamchatka Mil Mi-8 crash

 On 31 August 2024, a Mil Mi-8 helicopter operating a scheduled charter flight crashed in Kamchatka Krai, Russia, killing all 22 people on board.
 The aircraft, which was operated by Vityaz-Aero on a sightseeing tour over the Vachkazhets volcano, crashed in poor weather shortly after take-off.

 Background

 Aircraft

 The aircraft was a 32-year-old Mil Mi-8T, registered as RA-25656 with serial number 99254295; it was manufactured in 1992.
 The aircraft was operated by Vityaz-Aero, a firm that organises flights for tourists in the area.
 The aircraft had 4,492 flying hours.
 The helicopter was powered by two Klimov TV2-117A engines.

 Vityaz-Aero had acquired the aircraft 11 years prior, naming it after local helicopter pilot Vladimir Samarsky.
-The aircraft had received an air operator's certificate, lasting for six years, on 1 March 2022, which was due to expire on 17 February 2028.
+On 1 March 2022, the aircraft had received an air operator's certificate due to last for six years, expiring on 17 February 2028.
 According to the CEO of Vityaz-Aero, Viktor Sirotin, the aircraft was in good working order.